Voicemeeter Accessibility for the Blind

 Next I had to decide on the layout of the application.
 As outlined in the software specification, Voicemeeter comes in three versions, Basic, Banana and Potato.
 Each scales differently and some controls exist only for certain versions.
 All of this had to be considered when developing the NVDA Voicemeeter application.

 I knew beforehand there were two particular areas of difficulty for visually impaired users, the settings menu and the GUI sliders.
-So I started with the settings menu:
+So I started with the settings tab:

-In conformity with the software specification you will see that all elements of the GUI are standard Windows controls.
+In order to conform with the software specification you will see that all elements of the GUI are standard Windows controls.
 Each of the Hardware In/Out buttons offers context menus, Patch ASIO Inputs to Strips use spinboxes while Patch Inserts use checkboxes.

 Next I decided to layout the channel buttons: